DOGE Claims $215 Billion in Savings While Congress Adds $3.4 Trillion in New Debt

 DOGE claims $215 billion in savings on its official website.
 In the same period, Congress passed the One Big Beautiful Bill Act, which the CBO scores at $3.4 trillion in new deficits over the next decade.
 For every dollar DOGE claims to have saved, Congress spent sixteen.

 And DOGE’s number is not real.
 The American Enterprise Institute reviewed DOGE’s contract cancellation claims and found actual savings closer to $10 billion.
-The rest is inflated by duplicate entries, contracts that had already concluded, and grants that were never rescinded by Congress.
+The rest is inflated by duplicate entries and contracts that had already concluded.

 Claimed vs. actual